The-penis.com

 One of the side effects of testosterone replacement therapy, therefore, is that a man may become, at least temporarily, infertile and his testicles shrink.
 These changes are reversible when the testosterone regime is stopped, except when the supplement are administered in such extreme doses as to bear no relationship to normality.
 Thus, body builders who take testosterone in excessively high doses may find when they reduce the supplements that they have permanently damaged their body's ability to restore a natural hormonal balance.
 There are some references on this in the links table below.

 How big are adult testicles?
-The orchidometer is a device used by doctors to measure boys' and adult males' testicles.
+The orchidometer is a device used by doctors to measure testicle size.
 A grown man's testicles are generally between 16 and 27 milliliters in volume, and about an inch and a half long.
 If you click here, you can see an orchidometer in plan (the actual thing is a series of egg shaped plastic balls on a string, which the doctor compares to the testicle size).

 Apparently for some reason, in eighty percent of men the left testicle - as you face forwards - is the bigger and lower.
-I don't know if it produces more sperm than its smaller brother.
 The sperm output from the testicles is mixed and stored in the epididymis before being mixed with fluid from the seminal vesicles and prostate and launched into the big wide world.

-Each ejaculation, which is usually between 2 and 6 milliliters in volume (but you can make it more - see the page on ejaculation) contains about 100 million sperm.
+Each ejaculation, which is usually between 2 and 6 milliliters in volume contains about 100 million sperm.
 This means that the sperm occupy no more than 2 or 3 per cent of the volume of each ejaculation.
-Amazing.

 Testicle structure & ejaculation - the journey of sperm to egg